 - LLN services (in collaboration with the Training and Assessment team)

 - Legal services

 - Complaints and appeals processes

 Additional sources of student services information available includes:

 - Student Services Booklet

 - Online Student Centres – found on our websites

 - Plus a variety of individual factsheets, flyers or electronic messages

-- All students will need to provide a clear and current national police check prior to the start of any work placement.
-Students need to apply at least 6 weeks prior to undertaking a work placement.
-The costs for a national police check is the responsibility of the student and not included in course fees.
+Police Check: Students are required to provide a clear police check at least 6 weeks prior to the start of their work placement.
+The costs for this check is the responsibility of the student and are not included in course fees.